-2. Create.
-We can’t all articulate how we feel all the time, and sometimes it’s easier to get the emotional juices flowing by doing something creative – write a song, bake, make a collage, playlist etc. You may find these activities are enough of a difference from your normal day that it gives you a chance to reflect on your feelings and emotions and express them in a deeper way than you would just by talking.
+We can’t all articulate how we feel all the time.
+Sometimes it’s easier to get the emotional juices flowing by doing something creative.
+Write a song, bake, make a collage or a playlist.
+You may find these activities are different enough from your normal day that it gives you a chance to reflect on your feelings and emotions and express them in a deeper way than you would just by talking.

-5. Exercise.
-It may seem like the last thing you want to do when you feel down, but get up and move for at least 30 minutes a day.
-Working up a little sweat will help your mood, and allow you some alone time to process what you are thinking and feeling about your recent loss.
+It may seem like the last thing you want to do when you feel down, but make sure you get up and move for at least 30 minutes a day.
+Working up a little sweat will help your mood and allow you some alone time to process what you are thinking and feeling about your recent loss.

-6. Eat well.
-Like exercise, this may be the furthest thing from your mind, but some “comfort” foods (those really high in fats, carbs and sugar) can really affect your mood and sabotage your ability to think clearly as you move beyond your sadness.
+Like exercise, this may be the furthest thing from your mind, but some “comfort” foods (those high in fats, carbs and sugar) can really affect your mood and sabotage your ability to think clearly as you move beyond your sadness.